 The lesson involves a jigsaw activity where two groups of students watch two different video clips and then exchange information.
-The class can be divided into two groups (“expert groups”) and sent to different rooms or students can watch the videos individually on computers (with headphones).
+The class can be divided into two groups ('expert groups') and sent to different rooms or students can watch the videos individually on devices (with headphones).
 If this is not feasible, students can watch the clips at home.

 Video 2 – Rio Antirrio Bridge can be found here (watch video from the start until 5.37):

-- To lead in to the activity, brainstorm what famous bridges students know (e.g. The Tower Bridge in London, The Golden Gate Bridge in San Francisco).
+To lead in to the activity, brainstorm what famous bridges students know (e.g. Tower Bridge in London, Golden Gate Bridge in San Francisco).

-- Give out the handout and draw students' attention to different kinds of bridges (Megabridges Worksheet: Activity 1).
+Give out the handout and draw students' attention to different kinds of bridges (worksheet task 1).
 You may have to clarify the difference between suspension and cable-stayed bridges.
-A suspension bridge, which has been around since ancient times, has the roadway suspended from two cables (or chains) hanging between the towers (e.g. The Golden Gate Bridge) A cable-stayed bridge is a more modern adaptation of a suspension bridge where cables run directly from a tower to the roadway.
-Follow this link http://tinyurl.com/7usmra6 to see an image that illustrates the difference.
+A suspension bridge, which has been around since ancient times, has the roadway suspended from two cables (or chains) hanging between the towers (e.g. the Golden Gate Bridge).
+A cable-stayed bridge is a more modern adaptation of a suspension bridge where cables run directly from a tower to the roadway.

-- Divide the class into two groups.
+Divide the class into two groups.
 Tell them that each group will watch a different video clip.
-They have to take notes as they watch because the will have to tell their partners what they have heard/seen.
+They have to take notes as they watch because they will have to tell their partners what they have heard/seen.

-- Students watch the video and take notes (Megabridges Worksheet: Activity 2).
+Students watch the video and take notes (worksheet task 2).
 Tell them to compare their notes before watching the video a second time.
 Allow students to watch it more times if necessary.

-- Another follow-up activity which can be set as homework is to find out more about Oresund and Rio Antirrio bridges.
-They can either look up information on the Internet or search for longer videos about the two bridges.
-See Megabridges Worksheet – Extended which contains an additional table (Further info).
+Another follow-up activity which can be set as homework is to find out more about the Oresund and Rio Antirrio bridges.
+They can either look up information on the internet or search for longer videos about the two bridges.

-- While discussing what bridge designs were rejected, there is an opportunity to practise would have been pattern used to talk about things that could have happened in the past, i.e. unreal past, which is often taught as part of the third conditional structure.
+While discussing what bridge designs were rejected, there is an opportunity to practise the would have been pattern used to talk about things that could have happened in the past, i.e. the unreal past, which is often taught as part of the third conditional structure.